 6. External Drive

 As a digital nomad, a big portion of your life will be digitized.
 The problem: There is no way you can fit all of your data on your laptop in the long run.
 Although online backups are a great solution, I also recommend having an external drive as a second security method.
-The advantage with that is that you can access your data when you are, for example on a bus or train, and don’t have internet.
+The advantage of that is that you can access your data when you are, for example on a bus or train, and don’t have internet.

 7. Electronic Cable Organizer